 Click below to download an application.

 COVID-19 Protocols: The field trips will be held entirely outdoors and socially distancing will be encouraged.
-Participants will be asked to show either proof of vaccination or proof of a negative COVID test prior to the start of field trips.
 Participants will be asked to stay home if they have tested positive for COVID-19, are waiting for COVID-19 test results, have COVID-19 symptoms, or have had close contact with a person who has tested positive for or who has symptoms of COVID-19 in advance of a field trip.
-The COVID-19 situation and UNH protocols may change and evolve prior to April/May 2022; participants will be updated closer to the training.
+The COVID-19 situation and UNH protocols may change and evolve prior to May 2023; participants will be updated closer to the training.